HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **Function demonstration:**

-**Step 1**: "Automatic Generation of Sharding Function Name" (automatic generation of function: existing sharding function maximum ID+1_sharding type name) is checked by default.
+**Step 1:** "Automatic Generation of Sharding Function Name" (automatic generation of function: existing sharding function maximum ID+1_sharding type name) is checked by default.
 It shall be unchecked in case of any custom name requirement.

-**Step 2**: Select [MATCH](#match) for "Sharding Type"
+**Step 2:** Select [MATCH](#match) for "Sharding Type"

-**Step 3**: Select the default "Auto Setting" mode
+**Step 3:** Select the default "Auto Setting" mode

-**Step 4**: Select the data node to be used for sharding function
+**Step 4:** Select the data node to be used for sharding function

-**Step 5**: Check "For NULL Value, Distribute Route Node Automatically" and "For Blank String, Distribute Route Node Automatically" by default.
+**Step 5:** Check "For NULL Value, Distribute Route Node Automatically" and "For Blank String, Distribute Route Node Automatically" by default.
 That is, when the sharding key value of the inserted data is NULL or blank string, the program will automatically select the route data node.

 In v.2.5.6 and above, "Match by Digit Number" is added (not checked by default) for some numerical scenario that requires prefix/infix/suffix for sharding.
 After checking and fill in the matching rule.
 According to the filling, the corresponding route rules will be generated automatically.
 The routing of data is based on the rules corresponding to "from left" or "from right", instead of full matching routing according to the original string.

-**For example:**
+**Example:**

 ![](assets/hotdb-management/image183.png)